|

 In the immediate future, the EU plans to be able to provide at least

-operations in support of the EU Helsinki Headline Goal
+undertake Battlegroup-sized operations in support of the EU Helsinki

-Full Operational Capability (FOC) will be reached in 2007 when all
+Full Operational Capability (FOC) was reached at the end of 2007

 response operations, including the ability to launch both such